AmandaBalderas20/inventory-app/README.md

 ## 🗓️ Inventory Management Project – Development Schedule
 This project aims to build an Inventory Management Application using React + TypeScript on the frontend and Java + Spring Boot on the backend.
-Below is the detailed development plan followed to complete the project within 8 days.

 ## ✅ Project Goal
 Deliver a fully functional application that allows users to create, edit, filter, sort, and view inventory products, along with key inventory metrics and a user-friendly interface.